adaptyteam/adapty-docs/versioned_docs/version-3.0/migration-to-android330.md

    -     product: AdaptyPaywallProduct,
    -   context: Context,
    - ) {
-   -     // your logic on successful purchase
+   -     // Your logic on successful purchase
    - }
    ```